Coronavirus digest: US approves COVID antibody therapy given to Trump | DW | 22.11.2020

 According to the organizers, there is still a $4.5 billion (€3.8 billion) funding shortfall for COVID vaccines.
 G20 nations have, so far, contributed over $21 billion to combat the coronavirus.
 The group has also injected $11 trillion to "safeguard" the world economy impacted severely by the pandemic.

-Germany's November lockdown, often called "lockdown light", to tame the coronavirus spread should be extended into December, according to Vice-Chancellor Olaf Scholz and Bavaria's state premier, Markus Söder.
+Germany's November lockdown, often called "lockdown light," aimed at taming the coronavirus spread should be extended into December, according to Vice-Chancellor Olaf Scholz and Bavaria's state premier, Markus Söder.

 "Everything suggests that the current restrictions [on interpersonal contacts] must be extended for a while beyond November 30," said Scholz.